 What You Need To Know About Comprehensive Car Insurance

-In this blog, you’ll learn about comprehensive insurance in Ontario.
-We’ll explain comprehensive insurance policies, how much it costs, and when you need it.
-Get answers to common questions about this type of car insurance.
+In this blog, you’ll learn about comprehensive insurance in Ontario auto insurance.
+We’ll explain this type of insurance, how much it costs, and when you need it.

 What Does Comprehensive Insurance Cover?

 Comprehensive insurance provides you with additional protection that is not included in basic automobile policies - it goes above and beyond the minimum requirements.
 It provides assurance against non-collision related threats.

 “This coverage pays for losses, other than those covered by collision or upset, including perils or dangers listed under Specified Perils, falling or flying objects, missiles and vandalism,” says FSCO.